Charles Bronson: Public parole hearing due for notorious prisoner

 - Published

-A public Parole Board hearing for Charles Bronson is due to take place in early March.
+A public Parole Board hearing for Charles Bronson is due to take place later.
 A panel will decide whether the 70-year-old, who is one of the UK's longest serving prisoners, is fit for release.
 So who is Bronson and why has he been in prison for so long?

 Who is Charles Bronson?